gajrajgchouhan/felicity/README.md

 **Upload Page**

-This page allows the user to upload images of their medical records so that it can be refered to in the future by medical professionals.
+This page allows the user to upload images of their medical records which can be referred to in the future by medical professionals.

 <img width="1424" alt="Screenshot 2" src="https://user-images.githubusercontent.com/54476239/117743408-69e34180-b224-11eb-868f-d7b06fcfaa89.png">